datpersonal/2d_game/README.md

 ### Scene 2 (main game): This is where you will spend most of the time
 ![image](https://github.com/user-attachments/assets/e04dd41d-b2e1-445c-9c7a-b512471d9800)

 You will pick your bet on any figure on the board by clicking on the betting button on each pictures.
-You will win money if the dices has the figure of your choice
+You will win money if the dices has the figure of your choice.

 ![image](https://github.com/user-attachments/assets/b0a00214-c53d-4bd4-ac68-f4b280aba386)